apnadkarni/blt/doc/drawerset.rst

     default is "".

   **-fill** *fillName*
-    If the widget is bigger than the drawer (the embedded child widget), then *fillName* specifies if the child widget should be stretched to occupy the extra space.  *FillName* is either "none", "x", "y", "both".
+    If the *drawerset* widget is bigger than the drawer (the embedded child widget), then *fillName* specifies if the child widget should be stretched to occupy the extra space.  *FillName* can be one of the
-    For example, if *fillName* is "x", then the child widget is stretched horizontally.
-If *fillName* is "y", the widget is stretched vertically.
+    following:

+    **x**
+      The width of the drawer's embedded widget is expanded to fill the window.
+    **y**
+      The height of the drawer's embedded widget is expanded to fill the window.
+    **both**
+      Both the width and height of the drawer's embedded widget are expanded.
+    **none**
+      The drawer's embedded widget not resized.

     The default is "none".

+  **-handlecolor** *colorName*
+    Specifies the default color of handles.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

+  **-handlecursor** *cursorName*
+    Specifies the cursor for handles.  *CursorName* can be in any form accepted by **Tk_GetCursor**.
+The default is ""

   **-height** *numPixels*
     Specifies the height of *drawerName*. *NumPixels* can be